faticamer/playlist-converter/README.md

 ```
 This will install all required dependencies.

-Finally, start your application using:
+Finally, start your application using.
+Note that you have to start both the client and the server:
 ```bash
 npm run dev
 ```